jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

       - Rivest-Shamir-Adleman (RSA): depends on factoring the product of prime numbers
       - Diffie-Hellman: depends on modular arithmetic
       - ElGamal: extension of Diffie-Hellman that depends on modular arithmetic
-      - Elliptical Curve Cryptography (EEC): elliptic curve algorithm depends on the elliptic curve discrete logarithm problem and provides more security than other algorithms when both are used with keys of the same length
+      - Elliptic Curve Cryptography (ECC): elliptic curve algorithm depends on the elliptic curve discrete logarithm problem and provides more security than other algorithms when both are used with keys of the same length
   - **Hash function**: a one-way mathematical function that takes an input (or message) of any size and produces a fixed-size string of characters called a hash value, hash code, or digest
   - **Quantum cryptography**: quantum computing is a newer and advanced type of technology with the promise of future power to enhance fields like AI, encryption, medicine, and science; classical computing uses electrical or optical on/off impulses representing 0s and 1s, and quantum computing's power lies in harnessing quantum mechanical principles allowing qubits (quantum bits) to represent both 0 and 1 simultaneously and multidimensionally
     - **Quantum supremacy**: the potential for quantum computing to easily resolve hard problems (e.g. factoring large integers and solving discrete logarithms) rendering algorithms like RSA and Diffie-Hellman insecure